DavidBuchanan314/backd/README.md

 [32-bit length]
 ```

-A negative response length indicates an error.
+A negative response length indicates an invalid request (note that this is distinct from a syscall returning an error value).

 There are just 3 request types:
 - write memory `cmd_id=0, header=[64-bit addr], body=[the data to write]`, returns empty response.